inverno-io/inverno-tools/inverno-maven-plugin/README.md

 </project>
 ```

-The `inverno:package-app` goal is very similar to the `inverno:package-runtime` goal except that the resulting image provides a native application launcher and it can be packaged in a platform-specific format.
-For instance, we can generate a `.deb` on a Linux platform or a `.exe` or `.msi` installer on a Windows platform or a `.dmg` on a MacOS platform.
+The `inverno:package-app` goal is very similar to the `inverno:build-runtime` goal except that the resulting image provides a native application launcher, and it can be packaged in a platform-specific format.
+For instance, we can generate a `.deb` on a Linux platform or a `.exe` or `.msi` installer on a Windows platform or a `.dmg` on a macOS platform.
 The resulting package can be installed on these platforms in a standard way.

 > This goal uses `jpackage` tool which is an incubating feature in JDK&lt;16, if you intend to build an application image with an old JDK, you'll need to explicitly add the `jdk.incubator.jpackage` module in `MAVEN_OPTS`:
 > ```plaintext